RobertoCampisi/RobertoCampisi/README.md

 ## Hi there 👋
-I am a passionate computer scientist, who likes to delve into Artificial intelligence, machine learning, virtual reality and various game and media technologies.
+I am a passionate computer scientist from the Netherlands, who likes to delve into Artificial intelligence, machine learning, virtual reality and various game and media technologies.
 I have encountered a large variety of technologies and tools over a decade.

+- 🔭 I’m currently working on my own CLI for solving advent of code puzzles
+- 🌱 I’m currently learning PHP together with the Laravel framework

 <!--
 **RobertoCampisi/RobertoCampisi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.